alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

   </center>
 </figure>

-Over time, many people have tried to come up with intuitive names or mappings for different percentages, in an effort to better communicate uncertainty to a lay audience.
+In an effort to better communicate uncertainty to a lay audience, many people have tried to come up with intuitive names or mappings for different percentages.
 These always end up corresponding to awkward, unevenly spaced probabilities.
 For example, Kent, said that 93% corresponds to what people consider "almost certain".
 93% seems like a strange value.
 I always wondered where 93% came form, or why people's intuitions about probabilities were so unevenly spaced.
 However, if you take Kent's thresholds and map them to *degrees*, they are perfectly evenly spaced at 15° increments.
 This suggests that people correct for the statistical unevenness of percentages through experience.
 The words we use to describe certainty are uniform, even if our most popular *unit* for measuring certainty is not.
 This suggests that human perceptions of probabilities might already be better aligned with degrees.